 We are excited to introduce our 2025 Youth Advocates cohort!
 From a pool of exceptional applicants, the GCE-US Youth Engagement Committee has selected eight outstanding young leaders who demonstrate dedication to education and advocacy.

 Beginning this month, these advocates will embark on an intensive training program focused on advocacy strategies and whole child education policy.
-Their journey will culminate with an Advocacy Day on Capitol Hill this July, where they will put their newly acquired skills into practice.
+Their journey will include an Advocacy Day on Capitol Hill this July, where they will put their newly acquired skills into practice.

 By equipping these promising leaders with the technical and professional skills essential for effective advocacy, we're investing in a future where young voices meaningfully shape education policy and inspire their peers to become agents of change.